July Daylily Care

 In July the daylilies are at their peak, and most of the time we can just sit back and enjoy the show!
 But some fast and simple daylily maintenance will keep your garden at it’s best and the plants looking their most attractive.

-1. If you haven’t fertilized your daylilies yet this year, a light application of Flower-tone or Plant-tone is advisable.
+1. If you haven’t fertilized your daylilies yet this year, a light application of Flower-tone or Plant-tone is advisable if a soil test indicates that your ground is low in nutrients.
 Daylilies are one of the perennials that benefit from a little extra fertilizer.
 And if your plants have been really neglected, after the fertilizer goes down an inch of compost or composted manure would be just the thing to improve the soil and your plants’ performance.

 2. While the daylilies are flowering, removing the spent flowers can improve how they look by 100%!
 Pick off the soggy “mush mummies” and dried flower petals and toss them in the compost pile.